Cancellation of a critical pair in discrete Morse theory and its effect on (co)boundary operators: Introduction

 \section{Introduction}

 Discrete Morse theory, introduced by Forman~\cite{forman1998}, serves as a combinatorial counterpart to (smooth) Morse theory (see also \cite{chari,forman2002,knudson,kozlov,scoville}).
-Over time, it has proven to be highly valuable across various areas of theoretical and applied mathematics, as well as in computer science.
-At the core of this theory is the concept of a \emph{discrete Morse function} defined on a finite simplicial complex (or, a regular CW complex).
+Over time, it has proven to be highly valuable across various areas of (theoretical and applied) mathematics and computer science, for example computational topology, data analysis (see \cite[Chapter 10]{TKD}), etc. At the core of this theory is the concept of a \emph{discrete Morse function} defined on a finite simplicial complex (or, a regular CW complex).
 This function helps us obtain a more efficient cell decomposition for the complex by reducing the number of simplices (or, cells) while preserving its homotopy-type.

 In practice, rather than working directly with discrete Morse functions, we often use an equivalent and more practical notion, namely, (discrete) \emph{gradient vector fields}.
 The homotopy-type of the complex is completely determined by only simplices that are \emph{critical} with respect to the assigned gradient vector field.
 Thus we are required to start with a gradient vector field that admits a low number of critical simplices.
 An \emph{optimal gradient vector field} is one that minimizes the number of critical simplices.
 However, finding such an optimal gradient vector field is an \textsf{NP-hard} problem, even for two-dimensional complexes~\cite{egecioglu,joswig,lewiner}.